 4. Prioritize sales and marketing alignment

 In order for your MA implementation to be successful, it is imperative that your teams are aligned – especially sales and marketing.
 As you are probably aware, sales and marketing alignment can have a huge impact on your business objectives.
-In fact, research suggest that companies with strong sales and marketing alignment achieve a 20% annual growth rate (source).
+In fact, research suggests that companies with strong sales and marketing alignment achieve a 20% annual growth rate (source).

 One of the greatest benefits of marketing automation is that lead management processes become streamlined.
 However, when sales and marketing teams understand and treat leads in different ways, misalignment becomes a huge obstacle standing in the way of implementation.
 To ensure marketing automation success, sales and marketing should work together to develop an implementation strategy.
 For a more detailed look at sales and marketing alignment, check out the following blog posts:

 - 3 Best Practices for Sales and Marketing Alignment